FEMA Fire Management Assistance Declaration – Montana Windy Rock Fire

 FEMA Alert

-FEMA has issued a Fire Management Assistance Declaration for the state of Alaska to supplement state, tribal and local recovery efforts in areas affected by the Bear Creek Fire on June 22, 2025.
+FEMA has issued a Fire Management Assistance Declaration for the state of Oregon to supplement state, tribal and local recovery efforts in areas affected by the Flat Fire on August 21, 2025.
 The following counties have been approved for assistance:

 Public Assistance: